SeokwonJung-Jay/MPCBench/README.md

 - **Indirection**: Controls how many sources must be combined
 - **Source requirements**: Controls the minimum number of distinct sources needed

-#### 5. No Hard-Coded Data

-All names, emails, projects, labels, and prompts come from configuration files (`prompt_config.json`) or are derived from task descriptions.
-Missing config entries raise `ValueError` (no silent fallbacks), ensuring explicit configuration and reproducibility.

 ## Key Concepts

 ### Task-First Approach